-Other uses include for chronic pain and for intensive care sedation.
-Cardiac function, breathing and reflexes of the airways usually remain functional during their effects.
+Other uses include chronic pain and intensive care sedation.
+Cardiac function, breathing, and reflexes of the airways usually remain functional during their effects.

-The effects usually begin within five minutes when they are given by injection and the main effects last up to 25 minutes.
+The effects usually begin within five minutes when given by injection, and the main effects last up to 25 minutes.

 High blood pressure and muscle tremors are relatively frequent, while low blood pressure and decreased breathing are less frequent.

 The spasms of the larynx may occur rarely.
-Cetamine has been classified as an antagonist of the N-methyl-D-aspartate receptor, but its mechanisms are not well understood as of 2017.
+Ketamine has been classified as an antagonist of the N-methyl-D-aspartate receptor, but its mechanisms are not well understood as of 2017.

-Cetamine was discovered in 1962, first tested in humans in 1964 and approved for use in the United States in 1970.
+Ketamine was discovered in 1962, first tested in humans in 1964, and approved for use in the United States in 1970.
 Shortly after its approval in the United States.
-UU It was widely used for surgical anesthesia in the Vietnam War, due to its safety.
+UU was widely used for surgical anesthesia in the Vietnam War due to its safety.

-It is on the list of essential medicines of the World Health Organization, the most effective and safe medicines that are needed in a health system.
+It is on the list of essential medicines of the World Health Organization, the most effective and safe medicines needed in a health system.
 It is available as a generic medicine.

 It is used as an anesthetic:

-- Anesthesia in children, as the only anesthetic for minor procedures or as an induction agent followed by muscle relaxant and tracheal intubation.
+- Children’s anesthesia is the only anesthetic for minor procedures or an induction agent followed by muscle relaxant and tracheal intubation.

 - Asthmatics or people with chronic obstructive airways disease.